Four leading Antarctic organisations have announced opportunities for early-career professionals.

 This week the Secretariat welcomes Dr Steve Parker to the role of Science Manager.
 Steve comes to us from the National Institute of Water and Atmospheric Research (NIWA) in New Zealand where he was the International Fisheries Program Leader and has enjoyed many years participating in CCAMLR meetings and working groups.

 November sees us welcome Claire van Werven to the role of Research, Monitoring and Compliance Analyst.
 This role works across the Fisheries Monitoring and Compliance (FMC) and Science teams to assist with the maintenance and analysis of fishery compliance monitoring and ecological monitoring data.

-Today sees the close of the Thirty-seventh Meeting of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) in Hobart, Australia.
+Today sees the close of the Fortieth Meeting of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).